andreas-loeffler/Rummikub/README.md

 If you lose a round the value of your remaining tile's get subtracted from your points.
 When the game is over the player with the most points wins the game.

+## Project Status

+Simple string representation of the game board implemented.

 ## Installation

 coming soon...